Homemaking: Lawn maintenance

-Homemakers that have a lawn responsibility adhere to seasonal lawn care practices, which vary to some extent depending on the climate zone and type of grass that is grown (whether cool season or warm season varieties).
+Homemakers who have a lawn responsibility adhere to seasonal lawn care practices, which vary to some extent depending on the climate zone and type of grass that is grown (whether cool season or warm season varieties).
 Various recognized method used by homemakers in lawn care are observed in any area.
 In spring or early summer, homemakers seed, sod, or sprig a yard when the ground is warmer.
 In summer lawn mowers are used at high cutting for cool season grass, and lower cutting for warm season lawns.
 In autumn, lawns are mown by homemakers at a lower height and thatch build-up that occurs in warm season grasses are removed.
 Homemakers do add sandy loam and apply fertilizer, containing some type of wetting agent.
 Cool season lawns are planted in the autumn with adequate rainfall.
 Lawn care in the winter is minimal, requiring only light feedings of organic material, such as green-waste compost, and minerals to encourage earthworms and beneficial microbes.